-- 25. If navigating with a roving receiver, input a list of waypoints for navigation is useful because WLOG will provide a text and graphical display of the distance and bearing from the current GPS location to the selected waypoint. - WLOG also displays across and along-track information for navigation between any two selected waypoints.
+- 25. If navigating with a roving receiver, input a list of waypoints for navigation is useful because WLOG will provide a text and graphical display of the distance and bearing from the current GPS location to the selected waypoint.

 Waypoints can be added in the following two ways: